awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/VPC-example4.png)

 For information about modifying a DB instance to set the **Public access** option, see [Modify a DB instance in a DB cluster](Aurora.Modifying.md#Aurora.Modifying.Instance)\.

-**Note**
-If your DB instance is isn't publicly accessible, you can also use an AWS Site\-to\-Site VPN connection or an AWS Direct Connect connection to access it from a private network\.
-For more information, see [Internetwork traffic privacy](inter-network-traffic-privacy.md)\.

 ## Creating a DB instance in a VPC<a name="USER_VPC.InstanceInVPC"></a>